-A comparative analysis of gender and older persons is reflected in Table 7 below and considers the following aspects: discriminatory cultural practices; pension income or coverage (including social grants); socio-economic deprivation ratio; level of education; and employment ratio 60+.
+A comparative analysis of gender and older persons is reflected in Table 7 in the annexure, and considers the following aspects: discriminatory cultural practices; pension income or coverage (including social grants); socio-economic deprivation ratio; level of education; and employment ratio 60+.
 Additionally, national responses focusing on gender differential, if any, are provided per country.